Flash-Focus/FlashFocus/README.md

 ### 💻 Option 2: From VS Code

 1. Open the main `FlashFocus` folder in VS Code
-2. Make sure your launch configuration is set (or click the green ▶️ on `Run.java`)
+2. Make sure your launch configuration is set (or click the ▶️ at the top right on `Run.java`)
 3. Enjoy!